GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ## Order selected 10  sigma^2 estimated as  8.501
 ```

-The ``ar`` function computes an AR model and iterates over the lags to be included in the linear equation which predicts the monthly air temperature values for time t based on its value at time t-1, t-2, and so on.
+The ``ar`` function computes an AR model and iterates over the lags to be included in the linear equation,
+which predicts the monthly air temperature values for time t based on its value at time t-1, t-2, and so on.

 The maximum number of lags (within a maximum of 20 as provided to the function) is determined based on an internal estimate of the AIC parameter.
 The number of lags with the minimum AIC are used:

 ```r
 plot(0:20, armod$aic, type = "o")